benjaminpfleghaar/theme-creator-app/README.md

 ## Description

-A small app to explore and create different colors themes.
+A small app to explore and create different colors and themes.
 Just create a new theme and start adding colors.
 Each theme and color can also be edited and deleted.

 ## Constraints